nathanielrmay/American-Football-Game/docs/project/roadmap.md

 This document outlines the major milestones for building the football simulation game.
 Each milestone builds upon the previous one, progressively adding layers of functionality to create a complete simulation experience.

+The first six milestones collectively represent the work required to deliver the core features outlined in the **[Minimum Viable Product (MVP)](mvp.md)**.
+Milestone 7, the Off-Season Simulation, will be the first major feature implemented after the MVP is complete, paving the way for long-term replayability and the future introduction of role-playing elements.

 ## Table of Contents
 - [Milestone 1: Foundational Scaffolding](#milestone-1-foundational-scaffolding)
 - [Milestone 2: Entity Generation](#milestone-2-entity-generation)